 But unsafe sleep environments remain a deadly problem for U.S. babies, and the risk of death during sleep remains higher in Black/African American and American Indian/ Alaska Native babies than in White, Hispanic, or Asian/ Pacific Islander babies.
-Parents and caregivers can use the following actions to help keep baby safe and reduce baby's risk of dying during sleep.
+Grandparents and other caregivers can use the following actions to help keep babies safe and reduce babies' risk of dying during sleep.